BOARD OF TRUSTEES

 Ko taku tūranga ko te Tumuaki o te kura tuarua o Tarawera.
 I am honoured to oversee staff and students in our beautiful new Modern Learning Environment for Year 7-13.
 I was appointed as the foundation Principal when the school opened in 2013 and thoroughly enjoy the challenges and opportunities that life brings, as we prepare our future leaders to face the 21st Century with confidence and self-determination.

-Kia Ora I have the absolute privilege to be the student representative on the Board of Trustees for 2021.
-I look forward to working alongside our board this year and taking the thoughts and opinions of our students to the board.
+Kia Ora I have the absolute privilege to be the student representative on the Board of Trustees for 2021/2022.
+I look forward to working alongside our board and taking the thoughts and opinions of our students to the board.
 I am also looking forward to gaining more leadership skills and being a good role model.

 I was born and raised in Matahina Forestry, lived throughout the Eastern Bay and settled in Kawerau.
 I am single parent of 3 children.
 I have one daughter attending THS and two younger sons at Kawerau South School.
 I want to make a contribution to the school and community and am looking forward to learning about the Board of Trustees.